-A common misconception about global climate change is that a specific weather event occurring in a particular region (for example, a very cool week in June in central Indiana) is evidence of global climate change.
+A common misconception about global climate change is that a specific weather event occurring in a particular region (for example, a very cool week in June in central Indiana) provides evidence of global climate change.
 However, a cold week in June is a weather-related event and not a climate-related one.
 These misconceptions often arise because of confusion over the terms climate and weather.

 Climate refers to the long-term, predictable atmospheric conditions of a specific area.
-The climate of a biome is characterized by having consistent temperature and annual rainfall ranges.
+The climate of a biome is characterized by having consistent seasonal temperature and rainfall ranges.
 Climate does not address the amount of rain that fell on one particular day in a biome or the colder-than-average temperatures that occurred on one day.
 In contrast, weather refers to the conditions of the atmosphere during a short period of time.
 Weather forecasts are usually made for 48-hour cycles.
 Long-range weather forecasts are available but can be unreliable.

 Climate change can be understood by approaching three areas of study:

-- current and past global climate change
+- evidence of current and past global climate change

-- causes of past and present-day global climate change
+- drivers of global climate change

-- ancient and current results of climate change
+- documented results of climate change

 Range shifts are already being observed: for example, some European bird species ranges have moved 91 km northward.
 The same study suggested that the optimal shift based on warming trends was double that distance, suggesting that the populations are not moving quickly enough.
 Range shifts have also been observed in plants, butterflies, other insects, freshwater fishes, reptiles, and mammals.

-Finally, global warming will raise ocean levels due to melt water from glaciers and the greater volume of warmer water.
+Finally, global warming will raise ocean levels due to meltwater from glaciers and the greater volume of warmer water.
 Shorelines will be inundated, reducing island size, which will have an effect on some species, and a number of islands will disappear entirely.
 Additionally, the gradual melting and subsequent refreezing of the poles, glaciers, and higher elevation mountains—a cycle that has provided freshwater to environments for centuries—will also be jeopardized.
 This could result in an overabundance of salt water and a shortage of fresh water.